Bobby Bowden, led Florida State football dynasty, dies at 91

 Bobby’s son, Terry, confirmed to The Associated Press that his father died at home in Tallahassee, Florida, surrounded by family early Sunday morning.

-“It was truly peaceful,” Terry Bowden said in a text message to AP.
+“It was truly peaceful,” Terry Bowden said in a text message to The AP.

 “I’ve always tried to serve God’s purpose for my life, on and off the field, and I am prepared for what is to come,” Bowden, a devout Christian, said at the time.
 “My wife, Ann, and our family have been life’s greatest blessing.
 I am at peace.”